pyladies/project-communications/README.md

 Emily Spahn | @eyspahn | PyLadies Seattle | Member
 Marie-Louise | @Marie-L | PyLadies London | Member
 Bethany Garcia | @BethanyG | PyLadies Oakland | Member

+# Contributing

+If you would like to join, clone this repo and issue a pull request adding yourself to the team section above.